graft-community/docs/Alpha-Test-Framework.md

 ## How To Collect Files

-If you're a linux power user, you know what to do.
+If you're a Linux power user, you know what to do.
 If you're not, the simplest and most intuitive is to use FileZilla (or any other similar sftp client).

 This is assuming you are using a VPS - if you are using a local machine, life is much simpler, simply drag and drop the log files to your preferred location

 ![1](testing-framework-images/1.png)

-On the left panel (you local machine), navigate to your preferred place to save the logs to.
+On the left panel (your local machine), navigate to your preferred place to save the logs to.

 On the right panel, navigate to the log location, and simply drag and drop to your preferred location on your local machine.

 ![2](testing-framework-images/2.png)

-Once you have collected the logs, proceed to submit the to the team.
+Once you have collected the logs, proceed to submit them.

 ## Submitting Log Files

 Logs files are extremly useful, but unless you provide the team with some sort of back story, they will end up spending too much time scrolling page after page hunting for a needle in a haystack.

 There will be a small questionnaire to fill out, so the Graft team understand your environment.
-Please be as accurante as possible!
+Please be as accurate as possible!

 Along with the log files and quick questionnaire we also ask you to describe the step leading to the error logs, it is imperative you describe step-by-step your actions, so the team can quickly zone into the relevant parts of the log.